MoonstoneStudios/WakaSkies/README.md

 - `WakaSkies.Desktop` - This is the app that can be run on the computer.
 - `Tests/` - A directory full of API and ModelBuilder tests.

+# Important
+This app has only been tested on a Windows computer.

 ### Image/Icon Credits:
 - [Home icons created by Dave Gandy - Flaticon](https://www.flaticon.com/free-icons/home)